BolivarTech/vsc-cmake-template/README.md

 ![licence](https://img.shields.io/badge/language-c/c++-brightgreen.svg?style=flat-square)
 ![license](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)

-This project is a simple CMake script to compile STM32 MCU Projets on Visual Studio Code.
+This project is a simple CMake script to compile and install STM32 MCU Projets on Visual Studio Code.

 This poject is provided "AS IS", no waranty, no responsabilities, no more documentation that the one included in this repository, but the scripts are so simples that is don't needed. ;-)